wwwaylon/wwwaylon.github.io/_posts/2024-10-10-path-diagram.md

 Once your diagram is fully refined, the final step is to export it in a format suitable for publication.
 Adobe Illustrator supports a range of high-quality formats that are widely accepted by academic journals.

 1. Save Your Work in Illustrator Format:
 - Before exporting, save your working file in .ai format (File -> Save As -> Adobe Illustrator (.ai)).
 This allows you to go back and make adjustments if necessary.

 2. Export for Publication:
-- Depending on the journal’s requirements, export the diagram in a vector-based format such as .eps, .svg, or .pdf.
+- Depending on the journal’s requirements, export the diagram in a vector-based format such as `.eps`, `.svg`, `.tiff` or `.pdf`.
 These formats ensure that the diagram retains its high quality and scalability in the final publication.
 - Go to File -> Export -> Export As, and choose .eps, .svg, or .pdf from the list of file types.
 - Select the resolution (DPI) per journal requirements.
 Note the best possible image quality will generate a **huge** file that may be difficult to share.